PARAPARAUMU – THE BASELINE:

 Thailand is well known but almost all of the islands are now very commercialised.
 The Thais have become so used to foreign tourists that they have become very business like; you don’t see much natural generosity any more.
 Many places (like Phucket and Pattaya) have a Sexpat undercurrent – great for single old men, but why would a GRANDPAcking couple want to be there?
 There are still some ‘gems’ to be found in Thailand if you look.
 The prices in Thailand are mid-range for South East Asia.

 For me, Indonesia really only offers Bali and its surrounds.
 Gili Air was nice but it is small and will only appeal to more ‘hippy’ type GRANDPAckers.
 Many GRANDPAckers will like Kuta, Bali because of what it offers but it is getting expensive now and it is over-run by tourists.
 There are several alternative places for GRANDPAckers around Bali Island worth looking at.
 The prices in Bali are mid-range.

 The Philippines is the most expensive country that I went to in South East Asia; and, in my opinion, there is no good reason for it.
 Accommodation is particularly poor value for money; you pay twice as much as, say, in Vietnam to get the same quality.
 Food prices are comparable to other South East Asian countries but many destinations only offer resorts – where food prices are inflated.
-You will, probably, only find GRANDPAcking facilities in the established tourist areas.
+You will, probably, only find GRANDPAcking facilities in the established tourist areas (such as El Nido, Panglao, and Siquijor).
 One of the nicest things about The Philippines is that everyone speaks English; this makes integration very easy.
 The other nice thing about The Philippines is that everyone seems genuinely friendly.

 Why not REGISTER to stay up to date with our Postings and Retirement Reviews.